MEET THE TEAM

 When not at the office, you might find Hanna at: Life Addict Studio, Rising Grinds Café, or walking her dogs, Popsicle and Walnut, around the Garfield Park neighborhood.

 Kathleen (she/her) values the close-knit community of businesses that comprise our region and give West Michigan a unique and vibrant culture.
 Her small-town upbringing instilled the value of a place-based economy grounded in relationships.
 Kathleen joined the Local First team in 2017 to champion member businesses and a people-first economy.
-Kathleen brings a background in business education and communication, as well as a wide range of nonprofit experience to the Local First team.
+Kathleen brings a background in business administration and communication, as well as a wide range of nonprofit experience to the Local First team.
 She enjoys a good book (coffee in hand), food shared around the table, walks around her neighborhood, and baking on Sundays.
 Connect with Kathleen for Local First Membership details (or if you have a fun new recipe/podcast to recommend)!

 When not at the office, you might find Kathleen at: Ken’s Fruit Market, Madcap Coffee, Baker Book House, or Field & Fire.